 Every month I carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
-You can watch all of our #EnvHist Worth Reading videos right here.
-Here are my choices for items most worth reading from December 2018:
+You can read all of our past #EnvHist Worth Reading lists right here.
+Here are my choices for items most worth reading from December 2019:

 Latest posts by Jessica DeWitt (see all)